isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/CHISEL Healthcare InnoMatch 2024.md

 		<p><u>Evaluation Phase (Apr 2026 – May 2026)</u></p>
 		<ul>
 			<li>Upon completion of the test-bedding phase, the partner healthcare clusters would evaluate the success of the test-bed.</li>
-			<li>All CHISEL 2024 test-bed solutions are strongly encouraged to be evaluated using the CHI Evaluation Framework (CHIEF).
+			<li>All CHISEL 2024 test-bed solutions are to be evaluated using the <a href="https://www.chi.sg/platforms-and-programmes/chief/">CHI Evaluation Framework (CHIEF)</a>.
 CHIEF is a holistic framework for the evaluation of innovative solutions seeking real world deployment.
-This would be provided at no cost for the purposes of the programme.
-You may also engage additional services from CHIEF or an independent expert for the purposes of evaluating the test-bed at your discretion.</li>
+Evaluation costs should be included in your application.<br><br>You may also engage additional services (e.g. statistical analysis, study design, sample calculation etc.) from CHIEF or an independent expert for the purposes of the test-bed at your discretion.</li>
 </ul></div>
 </div>
 <!--6TH BOX END-->